Magnetixaft/AgileQueen/test/userTestsAdmin.md

 2. The data should be updated dynamiclly from the Firebase database.

 *Config*
-1. Adding antother admin should give the new admin access to the app.
+1. Adding another admin should give the new admin access to the app.

 *Navigation bar*
 1. All icons should take the user to the right location.